lucas-escobar/lucas-escobar/README.md

-Hey, I'm Lucas.
+Hey,

-I have an obsession with the intersection of math, science, and art.
+I have a deep interest in the intersection of science, art, and nature.
+I look to create systems that aid in well-being.

-I'm interested in building software to aid with productivity, mindfulness, and well-being.

-Currently, I mostly develop with Python and Javascript.
-If I require extra efficiency, C++ is my go to.
+I'd love to hear from you if you'd like to collaborate!